TheCarsonWest/nerd-emoji/README.md

 # My 24-25 Notes

-### Come and take them i dont care
+## anyone can use these idc
-By June 2025 there will be a full obsidian vault for:
+By June 2025 there will be a [full obsidian vault](https://obsidian.md/) for:
 - AP US History
 - AP Chemistry
 - AP Calculus AB
 - AP Human Geography
-- AP English Lanaguage and Composition
+- AP English Language and Composition

 By the looks of things it might just be APUSH, APHG, and maybe chem tho